odisclemons/17-regex-tutorial/regex-gist.md

 ## Author

 My name is Odis Clemons and I am clearly an expert on regular expressions as you can see.
 You can contact me at odis.clemons@gmail.com or visit my github profile at [https://github.com/odisclemons](https://github.com/odisclemons).

+**Note:** This gist is missing my commit history since it started as a github repo.
+To view the commit history, the original repo link is here: [https://github.com/odisclemons/17-regex-tutorial](https://github.com/odisclemons/17-regex-tutorial)